Gizra/euei-euwi-migrate/README.md

 1. Enable auto title generation for the `People` contenty type via `Content-type -> People -> Edit`.
 2. Remove .test on the end of email for all users
 `drush scr export_data/prepare/protect_email.php --unprotect=1`
-3. Put .htaccess files to EUEI and EUWI server for make redirects from old groups to new on C4D.
+3. Put `.htaccess` files to EUEI and EUWI server for make redirects from old groups to new on C4D.

-## Stuff
+## Dev

 On current step all groups should be made manually.

-### Script for setup C4D system from zero on dev machine.
+### Startup script for setup C4D system from zero on dev machine.
 ```bash
 #!/bin/sh